 Later in the 19th century, with the advent of the railroad and increasing industrialization, farmers developed scientific farming practices, which used knowledge of modern soil and plant science to increase agricultural productivity.
 With expanding markets in Cleveland and Akron, the availability of new machinery, and potential for increased production through the use of fertilizers, farming became a more lucrative business.

-Click the links to the left to learn about how technological developments changed the lives of Cuyahoga Valley residents.
+Click the links below to learn about how technological developments changed the lives of Cuyahoga Valley residents.

 Click on the links to discover more: